Trip Itinerary: 10-Day New Zealand South Island Road Trip

 Drive time: 1.5 hours

-After ten days touring the South Island of New Zealand - you’re done!
+After ten days touring the South Island of New Zealand—you’re done!
 With plenty of memories and hopefully a few good stories, you’ve seen some of this tiny island’s best spots.
-So be sure to give yourself plenty of time to return your mode of transportation and the city before heading back to the airport.
+So be sure to give yourself plenty of time to return your campervan before heading to the airport.
 We sure hope you enjoyed it, and we can’t wait to welcome you back!

 If you’re ready to book your self-contained campervan for your South Island New Zealand road trip, we want to hear from you!
 You can check out all of our available vans here, or get in touch so we can help you find the best van for you.